haishanh/yacd/README.md

 > Yet Another [Clash](https://github.com/Dreamacro/clash) [Dashboard](https://github.com/Dreamacro/clash-dashboard)

 The site [http://yacd.haishan.me](http://yacd.haishan.me) is served with HTTP not HTTPS is because many browsers block requests to HTTP resources from a HTTPS website.
-If you think it's not safe, you could just download the [zip of the gh-pages](https://github.com/haishanh/yacd/archive/gh-pages.zip), unzip and open or serve `index.html` directly.
+If you think it's not safe, you could just download the [zip of the gh-pages](https://github.com/haishanh/yacd/archive/gh-pages.zip), unzip and serve those static files with a web server(like Nginx).

 Docker image